-If you have small kids at home, you already know that keeping them occupied during the winter or on a rainy day can be a challenge, so why not visit Legoland New York?
+If you have small kids at home, you already know that keeping them occupied during the winter or on a rainy day can be a challenge.
+So why not visit Legoland Ridge Hill?

 Luckily, here in New York, there are tons of things to do.
 Unfortunately, many of those activities are not hands-on.
 See, in order for me to get a good night’s sleep, I need to make sure my 3-year-old son gets a good night’s sleep.
 And that means he needs to be physically and mentally stimulated.

 Unlike the park in Florida, which can easily keep you busy for days on end, the Westchester location is designed to provide several hours of entertainment.
 Located within an outdoor shopping mall, Westchester’s Ridge Hill, Legoland New York contains several attractions.
 More than enough to excite and thrill my little guy for several hours.

 If you’re considering a visit, here is what to expect, at least based on my personal experience.